ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 - Dynamically adjust pipeline parameters.
 Perhaps take the histogram of the bottom half of frame and stretch the HSV values to achieve better color, light and shadow separation.
 - Use some kind of A* search for lane pixels where search area is biased in direction of where more pixels are located.
 - Sensor-related: Use of a polarizing filter on camera to help with glare.
 Use constant aperture (don't go full auto on camera); mount camera on front of car sensor improvements; use lens hood; use some kind of 3-axis stabilization for sensor
-- Creating a virtual test track (ex: on Unreal Studio) with perfect conditions may be a cost effective approach in further researching lane detecting algorithms.
+- Creating a virtual test track (ex: on Unreal Studio) will allow experimenting with perfect conditions to progressively worse conditions and may be a cost effective approach in further researching lane detecting algorithms.